maxhebditch/batchgit/README.md

         $ batchgit -r ~/path/to/repo
         $ batchgit -rm ~/path/to/repo
+        $ batchgit -remove ~/path/to/repo
         $ batchgit -r ./
+        $ batchgit -r repo

 This flag works exactly the opposite to the previous one.
 Instead of adding single directories it will remove them.
+Either the whole path can be specified, the current folder, or using the last flag, a sub directory of the current folder (useful as can use autocomplete).

 ###git status